The Strategic Context of the Greco-Persian Wars

 The most famous tactical aspect of the Battle of Marathon is the Greek charge.
 The distance between the two armies was approximately one mile.
 Miltiades ordered the hoplites to advance at a run.
 This was an unprecedented tactic in Greek warfare.
 Heavy infantry did not charge over such distances; it was physically exhausting and risked breaking the formation.
 The hoplites had to maintain their ranks while running under a load of 50 pounds of armor and shield.

 The Persians drew their bows and released volleys of arrows.
 Arrows clattered against the bronze shields of the advancing Greeks, but the formation held.
 The long run minimized the time the Greeks were exposed to Persian archery.
-The discipline required to take casualties and keep advancing at a running pace is a testament to the training and morale of the hoplites.
+The discipline required to take casualties and keep advancing at a running pace demonstrates the training and morale of the hoplites.
 The Persians were astonished at the sight.
 Herodotus records that they were amazed to see men charging without cavalry or archers.
 The psychological impact of the speeding phalanx was immense.
 The phalanx hit the Persian line with tremendous momentum.
 The long dory of the front ranks struck the Persian infantry before the Persians could effectively use their own shorter weapons.

 The Double Envelopment: The Phalanx in Action